cunhaedu/iotcheck-nodemcu/README.md

 # :runner: Getting Started

-Before you execute the project is important that you have your iotcheck-api running in your machine
+Before you execute the project is important that you have your iotcheck-api running in your machine or any internet domain.